Informative Murder Porn: Plot

 At South Park Elementary, student Peter Mullen gives a report on "murder porn", television shows that employ reenactments of murders provoked by spousal abuse and adultery, which the students' parents enjoy watching; Peter states exposure to such content leads to parents murdering each other.
 At the Marsh residence, Stan Marsh discovers his parents, Randy and Sharon, are watching "murder porn".
 That evening, Eric Cartman calls Stan, telling him that first grade student, Aaron Hagen's father has murdered his mother.
-The boys arrive at the scene while Aaron's mother's corpse is removed from the house (upsetting Aaron) and his father is arrested.
+The boys arrive at the scene while Aaron's mother's corpse is removed from the house (upsetting Aaron) and his father is arrested, while protesting his innocence.

 The next day, at the Community Center, Kyle Broflovski holds a town meeting with the rest of the children of South Park, discussing the murder and its connection to "murder porn".
 Kyle informs the group that there is a phone application that imposes a parental lock on certain programs and employs a password that only children would know.
 When Stan's parents are locked out, unable to answer the security question, "How do you tame a horse in Minecraft?" (referring to the video game), Randy calls the cable company and learns that Stan locked them out.

 Randy and the other parents go to the cable company to ask that the lock be removed, but the sadistic representatives they speak to rebuff them, while mockingly fondling their nipples.
 The parents subsequently learn that a child named Corey Lanskin can be hired to teach anyone how to play Minecraft.